facebook/react-native-website/website/versioned_docs/version-0.5/getting-started.md

 brew install watchman
 ```

-If you have already installed Node on your system, make sure it is version 6 or newer.
+If you have already installed Node on your system, make sure it is Node 8 or newer.

 [Watchman](https://facebook.github.io/watchman) is a tool by Facebook for watching changes in the filesystem.
 It is highly recommended you install it for better performance.